volcic/motom-toolbox/README.md

 Works on Windows (and Linux, but not thoroughly tested), now you can configure your hardware and collect data!

 **Requirements:**
+This toolbox was developed using this configuration.
+The more you deviate from it, and the more exotic hardware you want to use, the more likely you will run into problems.
 * Successfully installed drivers and the Optotrak API purchased from NDI
-* Matlab
+* Matlab R2017a
 * A supported compiler for Matlab:
-    * windows: Visual Studio Community, with C++ installed
+    * windows: Visual Studio Community (the free one) 2015, with C++ installed
     * Debian/Ubuntu users: sudo apt-get install gcc-4.9

 64-bit systems running Windows are recommended, but most functions should work with 32-bit systems too.
+I tested it on Windows 7 and the 32-bit version of Matlab R2015b.

 Get a release version of the toolbox
 ```